Swamiji TV

 The teaching of the Saints

-"If you cannot take such a small piece of a needle with you, then why are you accumulating so much stuff?"
+"If you cannot take even a small needle with you, why are you accumulating so much?"

 Filming location: Jadan, Rajasthan, India